 The Plan is comprised of a diverse membership, expected to hold a broad range of views on ethical, political, social, environmental, and quality of life issues (referred to as 'non-financial matters' in the relevant regulations).

-The Trustees therefore do not explicitly seek to reflect any specific views through the implementation of the investment strategy.
+The Trustee therefore does not explicitly seek to reflect any specific views through the implementation of the investment strategy.